 Types of Contributions:

-Consultation with the editor at an early stage of manuscript preparation is advisable when:
+Consultation with the managing editor at an early stage of manuscript preparation is advisable when:

 All submissions should contain:

 Changes may be made directly to a Microsoft Word version of the manuscript once a reviewed manuscript has been accepted for publication.
-After making the necessary revisions, the revised manuscript should be sent directly to the editor via email.
-In the event that you are unable to edit a Microsoft Word version of the manuscript, mark changes onto a printed version of the manuscript and fax to the editor, or summarize changes to the manuscript by page, paragraph number, and line number and send to the editor by e-mail.
+A separate document detailing the author(s)' responses to all reviewer comments should also be created.
+After making the necessary revisions, the revised manuscript should be sent directly to their editor via email.
+In the event that you are unable to edit a Microsoft Word version of the manuscript, summarize changes to the manuscript by page, paragraph number, and line number and send to the editor by e-mail.

 Accepted Manuscript Revision Return Deadline

-Once your revised manuscript is approved, it will be sent to the publisher, Document Publication Services (DPS), for formatting.
-You will be notified by the editor when your manuscript is forwarded to DPS.
+Once your revised manuscript is approved, it will be sent to our copy editor and layout designer for formatting.
+You will be notified by the editor when your manuscript is forwarded to our copy editing/layout team.

 If you have a short video-clip associated with your manuscript, we have the ability to place this on the Aquatic Mammals website at no charge.
 Please notify your managing editor of the video-clip(s) when sending your revised manuscript.

 Authors will receive an ADA accessible .PDF of their published article for their free use in creating reprints.
 Reprints of whole issues or a CD with .PDF files of an issue are available as additional purchases.
-Contact the editor for quotes.
+Contact the managing editor for a quote.

 If your manuscript is accepted for publication in Aquatic Mammals Journal, please be aware of the following page charges and publication fees: